irissorg/writing-analysis-in-social-care/content/02 Thinking about social work writing/index.md

 When we reviewed this list with participants and managers, we saw that there was a theme running through these aspects.
 The workshops highlighted that when approaching recording, and in particular, analytical writing, there are a collection of interrelated skills that need to be in action at the same time – **both** critical thinking skills **and** writing skills.

 In this course we explore a framework for thinking about analysis that can be applied across any kind of professional writing.
-The processes explored in the course will help you to think about how to use your writing as a process of analysis and ensure that you are able to centre the person you are supporting in your writing.
+The processes explored in the course will help you to think about how to use your writing as a process of analysis and ensure that you are able to centre on the person you are supporting in your writing.

 ## Practical exercise: thinking about writing